Herbert Heath: Military career

-He served in World War I and in 1915 took command of the Second Cruiser Squadron of the Grand Fleet and as such he was the senior admiral of the cruiser line at the Battle of Jutland in May 1916.
+Heath served in the First World War and in 1916 took command of the 2nd Cruiser Squadron of the Grand Fleet and as such he was the senior admiral of the cruiser line at the Battle of Jutland in May 1916.
 In November 1916 he was appointed to the command of the 3rd Battle Squadron.
 In 1917 he became Second Sea Lord and Chief of Naval Personnel.
-After the War he was made Commander-in-Chief, Coast of Scotland.
+After the war he was made Commander-in-Chief, Coast of Scotland.
 He retired in 1922.

 Family

-In 1891 he married Elizabeth Catherine Simson and they went on to have two daughters.
+In 1891 Heath married Elizabeth Catherine Simson and they went on to have two daughters.